medusajs/medusa/docs/content/add-plugins/paypal.md

 Webhooks are used in scenarios where the customer might leave the page during the authorization and before the checkout flow is fully complete.
 It will then create the order or swap after the payment is authorized if they weren’t created

 Additionally, you need a Medusa server installed and set up.
-If not, you can follow our [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to get started.
+If not, you can follow the [quickstart guide](https://docs.medusajs.com/quickstart/quick-start) to get started.

 You also need [Medusa Admin](../admin/quickstart.md) installed to enable PayPal as a payment provider.
-You can alternatively use our [REST APIs](https://docs.medusajs.com/api/admin).
+You can alternatively use the [REST APIs](https://docs.medusajs.com/api/admin).

 ## Medusa Server